fkoolhov/ft_printf/README.md

 # About the project

 A project made in accordance with the ft_printf project which is part of the Codam Core Curriculum.
 This project is pretty straightforward, you have to recode printf.
 You learn to implement variadic functions.
-In C language, printf function is used to print output on the screen.
+In C language, the printf function is used to print output on the stdout.
 This function is a part of the C standard library and it can allow formatting the output in numerous ways.
 You have to implement the following conversions:
 - %c Prints a single character.
 - %s Prints a string (as defined by the common C convention).